Neighborhood Center for Adults 60+

-A year ago, when Hurricane Sandy hit NYC, the Community Kitchen and Food Pantry of West Harlem opened the doors of the Neighborhood Center for Adults 60+.
+When Hurricane Sandy hit NYC, the Community Kitchen and Food Pantry of West Harlem opened the doors of the Neighborhood Center for Adults 60+.
 Today, over 700 older adults are registered in the program.
 The center has become a sanctuary where neighbors can meet neighbors, and where people share similar life stories and struggles.
 It is also a place where they can receive nourishment for the body as well as the mind.

 Monday through Friday the center provides a healthy nutritious breakfast and supper.
 Creativity is explored daily through fun recreational and craft classes, a nutritionist provides helpful weekly workshops, and sessions on how to manage health issues through changes in diet and lifestyle are conducted every month.
 The Community Kitchen is also a one-stop site that can help those in need apply for food stamps, prepare their income taxes and connect to health care, free cell phones and more!